 Ground Truth – Sustainable citizen observatories for smart resources management funded by Horizon 2020 -EU.
 2016-2018.

-Main coordinator UNESCO-IHE Delft- The netherlands- Prof. Uta Wehn.
+The main coordinator is professor Uta Wehn at UNESCO-IHE Delft- The Netherlands- Prof. Uta Wehn.
 From Stockholm University the researchers are: Somya Joshi (main), Tessy Cerratto Pargman and Love Ekenberg.

 Citizen observatories enable citizens (and not just scientists and professionals) to collect and share data about the environment.
 Ground Truth 2.0 will strengthen the feedback-loop in the information chain: from citizen-based data collection to knowledge sharing for joint decision-making and cooperative planning.
 The overall objectives of Ground Truth 2.0 are to implement sustainable citizen observatories for the demonstration of their societal and economic benefits, and the global market uptake of the Ground Truth 2.0 concept and enabling technologies.
 The project uses a trans-disciplinary approach which consists of a multi-actor innovation process to combine the social dimensions of citizen observatories with enabling technologies so that their customisation and deployment is tailored to the envisaged societal and economic impacts of the respective observatories.